Hessian in the spinfoam models with cosmological constant: Introduction

+The inclusion of a cosmological constant has various motivations.
+For specific values of $\Lambda\not=0$, the labels in a sum turn out to be of a finite range and the model does not need renormalization.
+This happens in the case of the Turaev-Viro model in 3D \cite{Turaev:1992hq}, resulting from the use of quantum group $\SU_q(2)$ at the root of unity, and in Lorentzian 4D models considered in this paper \cite{Han:2021tzw,Han:2025mkc} as a result of the finite Chern-Simons level.
+Additionally, observations \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Planck:2018vyg} indicate the presence of a cosmological constant in our universe, motivating the study of 4D Lorentzian spinfoam with $\Lambda\neq 0$.

-There are subtleties in the definition of the models for a non-zero cosmological constant.
-It was realized quite early \cite{Baez:1999sr} that the models should be related to Chern-Simons theory, but the explicit constructions were plagued by some problems \cite{Noui:2002ag,Han:2010pz,Fairbairn:2010cp}.
-We will concentrate here on the recent development \cite{Han:2021tzw, Han:2023hbe, Han:2024reo, Han:2025mkc, Pan:2025sut} based on $\SLCC$ Chern-Simons theory as formulated in a series of works \cite{Gaiotto:2009hg,Dimofte:2011gm,Dimofte:2011ju,Dimofte:2013lba,Dimofte:2014zga,andersen2014complex}.
+However, there are subtleties in the definition of the models for a non-zero $\Lambda$.
+It was proposed quite early \cite{Baez:1999sr} that the 4D spinfoam models with a $\Lambda\neq 0$ should be related to Chern-Simons theory from the formal path integral formalism of the BF theory with a $B\w B$ term \cite{Horowitz:1989ng,Cotta-Ramusino:1994nhr,Cattaneo:1995tw}\footnotemark{}, but explicit constructions were plagued by some problems.
+The initial attempts \cite{Noui:2002ag,Han:2010pz,Fairbairn:2010cp} employed $q$-deformation of flat models.
+They are manifestly finite, but their semiclassical limit is complicated to study.
+In contrast, the models developed in \cite{Haggard:2015sl,Haggard:2015yda,Haggard:2015nat} maintain good control over the semiclassical regime.
+However, because they rely on a formal path integral formulation, they lack a rigorous mathematical definition.

+In this paper, we concentrate on a recent development \cite{Han:2021tzw, Han:2023hbe, Han:2024reo, Han:2025mkc, Pan:2025sut} based on $\SLCC$ Chern-Simons theory, as formulated in a series of works \cite{Gaiotto:2009hg,Dimofte:2011gm,Dimofte:2011ju,Dimofte:2013lba,Dimofte:2014zga,andersen2014complex}.
 We will call this spinfoam model the $\Lambda$-SF model.
+The most outstanding benefit of the $\Lambda$-SF model is that the amplitude is not only finite by construction but also recovers 4D Lorentzian Regge action with a comological constant in the semiclassical approximation.
+Recent developments of the $\Lambda$-SF model have been focusing on the semiclassical behaviors and geometrical interpretation of the amplitude corresponding to different triangulations of the spacetime \cite{Han:2023hbe,Han:2024reo,Pan:2025sut}, where asymptotic analysis is the key for deriving the results.